rradfar/front-end-interview-questions/javascript.md

 </p></details>

-🌼 Arrays: the three methods introduced in ES6 that allow us to inspect all elements of an array.
+<li>Arrays: the three methods introduced in ES6 that allow us to inspect all elements of an array.</li>
-🌼 Arrays: the three methods used to perform a search in an array?
+<li>Arrays: the three methods used to perform a search in an array.</li>

 <details><summary>Answer</summary><p>